Strategizing your products’ pricing to generate more sales without losing profit margins would be best.

 So, with this particular number of consumers, you can calculate how much sales revenue your business generates at different price points.

-At a significant level, this is a really great way to decide the “base” price of your product.
+At a significant level, this is a great way to decide your product’s “base” price.

 Now, the only problem with this price elasticity is the large number of consumers who bought the product at a certain price point.